arangodb/release-test-automation/README.md

 ## Developing

-- launch a SUT using i.e. ` ./release_tester/test.py --no-enterprise --new-version 3.8.0-nightly --package-dir /home/willi/Downloads/ --zip --interactive --starter-mode CL` - let it running at that state.
+- launch a SUT using i.e. `./release_tester/test.py --no-enterprise --new-version 3.8.0-nightly --package-dir /home/willi/Downloads/ --zip --interactive --starter-mode CL` - let it running at that state.
 - edit scripts use `./release_tester/test_selenium.py --old-version 3.8.0-nightly --new-version 3.9.0-nightly --selenium Chrome --starter-mode CL --zip` to check them against the instance running on the same machine.

+once the scriptlet does what you want, you can use commands like this to run the test:
+-  `./release_tester/test.py --new-version 3.8.0-nightly --zip --no-interactive --starter-mode CL --selenium Chrome`
 # Perf

 # Using perf.py for performance testing